isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

        ...
    }

-When not specified, a special value of "any" is used, which instructs the server to attempt to try all the methods in sequence and use the value returned by the first one that succeeds.
-If specified, it must have at least one value.
+When not specified, a value of "any" is used, which instructs the server to attempt to try all the methods in sequence and use the value returned by the first one that succeeds.
+In a typical deployment the default value of "any" is sufficient and there is no need to select specific methods.
+Changing the value of this parameter is most useful in cases when an administrator wants to disable certain methods; for example, if the administrator trusts the network infrastructure more than the information provided by the clients themselves, they may prefer information provided by the relays over that provided by clients.

+If specified, ``mac-sources`` must have at least one value.

 Supported methods are:

--  ``any`` - not an actual method, just a keyword that instructs Kea to try all other methods and use the first one that succeeds.
+-  ``any`` - this is not an actual method, just a keyword that instructs Kea to try all other methods and use the first one that succeeds.
 This is the default operation if no ``mac-sources`` are defined.